masbossun/bossun-blog/content/blog/my-linux-environment/index.md

 ### <a name="wallpapers">Wallpapers</a>

 For wallpaper i usually take it from [Unsplash](https://unsplash.com) there is a lot of cool wallpapers/photos from a photographer.
 I basically choose wallpaper with some colors or minimalist look.
-From the people in [/r/unixporn](https://reddit.com/r/unixporn)
+From the people in [/r/unixporn](https://reddit.com/r/unixporn) they said,

 > wallpaper is the bones of a desktop environment.